Sustainable Low Power Consumption Alternative for CO2 Lasers & YAG Lasers - Cutting and Engraving Laser Heads

-Blue lasers are technologically superior to other available solutions.
+Blue lasers are technologically superior to other available solutions such as CO2 Lasers and YAG Lasers.
 Their introduction to the market has revolutionized the economy in many priority areas such as medicine, the military, and science.
 As a result, there is a growing demand for the use of exceptional physical and optical parameters of blue lasers, such as an emitted wavelength of about 450nm, high power density, and a high rate of absorption of blue light by a large proportion of materials.
 These features are the high potential of using blue laser based on diode technology - high speed of work and achieving the desired effect on various types of materials, low failure rate, as well as ease of adapting the product to individual order and mode of operation.

 The previous attempts to develop a high-power diode laser for various reasons ended in failure.
 Currently available products on the market - which can be safely mounted and used in CNC equipment - reach a power of several watts, the maximum value is about 5-6W.
 Some laser head manufacturers, recognizing the great potential of this technology, offer combined 12-15W laser modules consisting of two 6W laser heads.
 These are prototype solutions, however, with a number of imperfections and disadvantages.
 The most important are: the lack of a dedicated optical system, which makes the laser dot high, the power density drops and with it the laser performance, the inability to install this type of laser heads in a processing device (e.g. milling machine, 3D printer) due to physical limitations (the need to install additional control heads, power supply system, heat dissipation, etc.), a very high risk of laser jamming and obtaining two dots next to each other instead of one connected.